 Discovering the Blowhole Cliffs at Piha

 Located in Piha, a coastal settlement on the west coast of Auckland, the Blowhole Cliffs offer a unique adventure for those seeking a less-travelled path.
-This hidden gem provides stunning views of an unnamed beach and the surrounding rock formations, making it a rewarding destination for photographers and nature lovers.
+This hidden gem provides stunning views of an unnamed beach and the surrounding rock formations, making it a rewarding destination for photographers and those who like to be off the beaten track.

 Exploring the Track and Views